cshuler/Am_Samoa_WUDR_ASPA/docs/acess.rst

 This is the main table with the required water use data Final_Aggregated_Data.csv

-SiteNativeID: Unique identifier code / ID used by the data provider to distinguish the data site in the source data set.
+**SiteNativeID**

-Example: Aasu
+Unique identifier code / ID used by the data provider to distinguish the data site in the source data set.: Aasu

-BeneficialUseCategory: The use category for which the water is being allocated to
+**BeneficialUseCategory**

-Example: Commercial
+The use category for which the water is being allocated to: Commercial

-TimeframeStart: The datetime start of the recorded usage
+**TimeframeStart**

-Example: 2021-12-01
+The datetime start of the recorded usage: 2021-12-01

-TimeframeEnd: The datetime end of the recorded usage
+**TimeframeEnd**

-Example: 2021-12-31
+The datetime end of the recorded usage: 2021-12-31

-Amount: Usage of water reported for the specific time frame, village, and use.
+**Amount**

-Example: 5008.0
+Usage of water reported for the specific time frame, village, and use : 5008.0

-VariableCV: This is a high-level variable used for site-specific water data.
+**VariableCV**

-Example: Consumptive Use
+This is a high-level variable used for site-specific water data : Consumptive Use

-ReportYear: Year associated with data
+**ReportYear**

-Example: 2021
+Year associated with data: 2021

 URL ~